metabrainz/picard-docs/variables/tags_basic.rst

 **originalyear**

-    Year of the original Release Date intended for release year of the original recording.
+   The year of the original release date in the format YYYY.
+By default this is set to the earliest release in the Release Group.
+This can provide, for example, the release year of the vinyl version of what you have on CD.

 **releasecountry**